OleMchls/olemchls.github.com/_posts/2015-10-22-let-sencryt-on-rails.md

   - ssl
 ---

-[Let's Encrypt](https://letsencrypt.org) is here to fix the web with free SSL certificates for everyone!
-And [slidr.io](https://slidr.io/) was choosen as a beta tester.
-As of now slidr.io operates under a Let's Encrypt certificate, and I hope they will gain a lot of tracing with this.
-I want to share how I got through the challenges with my rails app hosted on Heroku and uploaded the certificate.
+[Let's Encrypt](https://letsencrypt.org) is here to fix the web with free SSL certificates for everyone, and I hope they will gain a lot of tracing with this! [slidr.io](https://slidr.io/) was choosen as a beta tester.
+And operates with a Let's Encrypt certificate I want to share how I got through the challenges with my rails app hosted on Heroku and uploaded the certificate.

 ## Setup
 Follow the steps in the [installation instructions](https://letsencrypt.readthedocs.org/en/latest/using.html#installation-and-usage).